MVAC Superior to DC in Advanced Bladder Cancer

 This trial involved 220 patients with metastatic or inoperable bladder cancer; half of whom were treated with MVAC and the other half of whom were treated with DC, and their outcomes were directly compared.
 All patients were also treated with therapy to prevent low levels of white blood cells (neutropenia).
 Anti-cancer response rates were 54% for patients treated with MVAC, compared with 37.4% for those treated with DC.
 The average time to cancer progression was 9.4 months for patients treated with MVAC, compared with 6.1 months for those treated with DC.
 Overall survival was 14.2 months for the group of patients treated with MVAC, compared with 9.3 months for those treated with DC.
 However, MVAC was associated with significantly more severe side effects, including neutropenia (35% in the MVAC group versus 19% in the DC group), low levels of platelets (thrombocytopenia) (5.7% in the MVAC group versus 0.9% in the DC group), and systemic (full-body) infection due to neutropenia (11.6% in the MVAC group versus 3.8% in the DC group).

 The researchers concluded that MVAC appears superior to DC in the treatment of metastatic or inoperable bladder cancer.
 However, MVAC is associated with significant side effects, so other Taxotere®– and/or Gemzar®-containing regimens are continuing to be evaluated in the treatment of bladder cancer so that outcomes may be improved upon and side effects reduced.
 Patients with advanced bladder cancer may wish to speak with their physician about the risks and benefits of participating in a clinical trial evaluating different chemotherapy combinations or other novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov) and www.cancerconsultants.com.
-Personalized clinical trial searches are also performed on behalf of patients by cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Bamias A, Aravantinos G, Deliveliotis C, et al. Docetaxel and cisplatin with granulocyte colony-stimulating factor (G-CSF) versus MVAC with G-CSF in advanced urothelial carcinoma: a multicenter, randomized, phase III study from the Hellenic Cooperative Oncology Group.